silverfrost702/silverfrost702/README.md

 ## About Me

 I'm a Data Science graduate student at the **University of Texas at Arlington**, passionate about applying data-driven methods to solve real-world problems.
-My work integrates **statistical modeling, predictive analytics, and machine learning** to deliver actionable insights from complex datasets.
+My work integrates **data visualization, statistical modeling, predictive analytics, and machine learning** to deliver actionable insights from complex datasets.

 I enjoy building scalable models, visualizing insights effectively, and leveraging technology to bridge the gap between data and decision-making.